MicrosoftDocs/win32/desktop-src/ipc/named-pipe-open-modes.md

 ---
-Description: 'The pipe server specifies the pipe access, overlap, and write-through modes in the dwOpenMode parameter of the CreateNamedPipe function.
-The pipe clients can specify these open modes for their pipe handles using the CreateFile function.' ms.assetid: '88824566-93c7-4941-a4fc-3a7ae9a332a4'
+Description: The pipe server specifies the pipe access, overlap, and write-through modes in the dwOpenMode parameter of the CreateNamedPipe function.
+The pipe clients can specify these open modes for their pipe handles using the CreateFile function. ms.assetid: 88824566-93c7-4941-a4fc-3a7ae9a332a4
 title: Named Pipe Open Modes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Named Pipe Open Modes

-The pipe server specifies the pipe access, overlap, and write-through modes in the *dwOpenMode* parameter of the [**CreateNamedPipe**](createnamedpipe.md) function.
+The pipe server specifies the pipe access, overlap, and write-through modes in the *dwOpenMode* parameter of the [**CreateNamedPipe**](/windows/win32/Winbase/nf-winbase-createnamedpipea?branch=master) function.
 The pipe clients can specify these open modes for their pipe handles using the [**CreateFile**](https://msdn.microsoft.com/library/windows/desktop/aa363858) function.

 ## Access Mode

 Setting the pipe access mode is equivalent to specifying read or write access associated with the pipe server's handles.
-The following table shows the equivalent generic access right for each access mode you can specify with [**CreateNamedPipe**](createnamedpipe.md).
+The following table shows the equivalent generic access right for each access mode you can specify with [**CreateNamedPipe**](/windows/win32/Winbase/nf-winbase-createnamedpipea?branch=master).